jwhodge/javascript-calculator/README.md

 # FCC Javascript Calculator

-## Online Demo - not yet functional

 The aim is to build a functioning calculator with javascript frontend-libararies.

+## [Online Demo] - not yet functional

  The basic technologies used thus far are:

 - HTML
 - CSS